251 results found

 Fourre JD, Bardi I, King O, et al., 2019, Endothelial cell activation by pro-inflammatory cytokines exerts novel paracrine effects on cocultured cardiomyocytes, Publisher: WILEY, Pages: 91-91, ISSN: 1748-1708

 Sanzari I, Dinelli F, Humphrey E, et al., 2019, Microstructured hybrid scaffolds for aligning neonatal rat ventricular myocytes, MATERIALS SCIENCE & ENGINEERING C-MATERIALS FOR BIOLOGICAL APPLICATIONS, Vol: 103, ISSN: 0928-4931

-Fourre J, Bardi I, Maughan RT, et al., 2019, Endothelial cell activation by pro-inflammatory cytokines exerts novel paracrine effects on co-cultured cardiomyocytes, ESC Congress / World Congress of Cardiology, Publisher: OXFORD UNIV PRESS, Pages: 3904-3904, ISSN: 0195-668X
+Fourre J, Bardi I, Maughan RT, et al., 2019, Endothelial cell activation by pro-inflammatory cytokines exerts novel paracrine effects on co-cultured cardiomyocytes, Congress of the European-Society-of-Cardiology (ESC) / World Congress of Cardiology, Publisher: OXFORD UNIV PRESS, Pages: 3904-3904, ISSN: 0195-668X

 Ou Q, Jacobson Z, Abouleisa R, et al., 2019, Physiological Biomimetic Culture System for Pig and Human Heart Slices, Circulation Research, Vol: 125, Pages: 628-642, ISSN: 0009-7330